Ping An Finance Centre

 The Ping An Finance Center (平安金融中心 (Píng'ān Jīnróng Zhōngxīn)) is a 115-storey, 599.1 m supertall skyscraper in Shenzhen, Guangdong, China.
-It was completed in 2017, and is the tallest building in Shenzhen, the 2nd tallest building in China and the 5th tallest building in the world.
+It was completed in 2017, and is the tallest building in Shenzhen, the 2nd tallest building in China (after the Shanghai Tower), and the 5th tallest building in the world.
 The building contains office, hotel and retail spaces, a conference center, and a high-end shopping mall.

 Observation deck

 The observation deck is named Free Sky and is located on floor 116, which broke the record of having the highest observation deck in a building at 562.5 m.
 The observation deck allows 360-degree views.
 Inside there are a transparent viewing area, interactive experience area, and special display area to showcase youth cultures with Shenzhen special characteristics through multimedia facilities.
 The opening hours are 10am to 8pm, last entry 7.15pm.

 Features

 The building houses the headquarters of Ping An Insurance, with their company name representing the building name.
 The building was commissioned by Ping An Insurance and designed by the American architectural firm Kohn Pedersen Fox Associates.
 The design of the building is meant to be unique and elegant, and to represent the history and achievements of the main tenant.
 A stainless-steel facade that weighs approximately 1700 MT provides a modern design to the building.

 It is the second largest skyscraper in the world by floor area after Azabudai Hills Main Tower in Tokyo, Japan.
 The building has a gross floor area of 378600 m2.
 The 115-storey tower has a width-to-height aspect ratio of 1:10 and also has an 11-story podium.
 Including the podium, the building has 495520 m2 of floor space.
 A five-level basement adds 90000 m2.
 The 620000 MT tower has eight main columns which form the superstructure.
 The column dimensions range from approximately 6 by 3.2 m at the lowest level to 2.9 by 1.4 m at the top of the tower.